 Agriculture has always played a key role in shaping human societies.
 Since the 1940’s food production technologies like pesticides, herbicides and synthetic fertilizers have resulted in increased crop yields and growth in human populations worldwide.
 Unfortunately, these technologies are damaging our aquatic, soil and atmospheric ecosystems and in some cases, human health.
 Regenerative agriculture addresses a key human challenge: Creating a system of agriculture supports our human population that is also ecologically sustainable.

 Learn more about Kirsten’s work with the Kalamazoo Nature Center here: Delano Farms.

-On April 22nd, fifteen seniors presented their Senior Integrated Projects (SIPs) related to the environment or sustainability.
-The SIPs came from various academic departments: Psychology, Biology, Critical Ethnic Studies, English, Political Science, Chemistry and Computer Science.
+Join us on Thursday, April 20th at 7pm to celebrate Kalamazoo College seniors presenting their Senior Integrated Projects (SIPs) related to the environment or sustainability.
+The SIPs come from various academic departments: Environmental Studies, Critical Ethnic Studies, Biology and beyond.

 Date: Thursday, April 20th at 7pm